Gaetz investigation complicated by overture to his father about ex-FBI agent who went missing

 Fritz Scheller, a lawyer for Greenberg, declined to comment, citing attorney-client privilege and local rules prohibiting disclosures to the media.
 Greenberg had previously pleaded not guilty and is scheduled to go to trial in June.

-Rosalind S. Helderman, Julie Tate and Sarah Ellison contributed to this report.
+Sarah Ellison, Rosalind S. Helderman, Paul Kane, Marianna Sotomayor and Julie Tate contributed to this report.